How to Become an Uber Driver in Every Province

 With rideshare services now available across all major Canadian cities, we take a look at what kind of opportunities exist for drivers.
-How much can drivers earn?
 What are the vehicle requirements?
-We answer all of your questions and more...
+What's the best way to attain and manage financing?
+We answer all your questions and more...

-And if you’re flexible, hardworking, and own a car, you can capitalize on the rising ridesharing market.
-The most recognizable names, Uber and Lyft, can be great ways to make a living or supplement your existing income.
+There are many reasons why ridesharing services are so popular in Canada right now.
+And if you’re flexible, hardworking, and own a car, you can capitalize on the rising ride-sharing market.
+The most recognizable names, Uber and Lyft, offer an opportunity to make a living or at least supplement your existing income with gig work.

 But getting on board with either Uber or Lyft needs more than a driver’s license, a car, and a full tank of gas.
 Every province has adopted different criteria for rideshare operators, and there are still a few holdouts against ride-sharing.

-Here’s a province-by-province breakdown of what’s required to be an Uber or Lyft driver plus some other considerations:
+Here’s a province-by-province breakdown of what’s required to be an Uber or Lyft driver:

-For Lyft drivers, you must be 21 or older with a Class 1,2, or 4 commercial driver’s license and have at least 3 years of driving history in BC.
-There’s an annual driver screening process too including background and criminal record checks.
+For Lyft drivers, you must be 25 or older with a smartphone, own a Class 1,2, or 4 commercial driver’s license, and have at least 3 years of driving history in BC.
+There’s an annual driver screening process too, including background and criminal record checks.

-Lyft vehicles must be 2011 or newer, plated in BC, and display a Lyft decal.
-There must be 4 doors, 5 to 8 seats, and can’t be a taxi or one of the listed ineligible subcompact vehicles.
+Lyft vehicles must be 9 years or newer, plated in BC, and display a Lyft decal.
+There must be 4 doors, 5 to 8 seats, and can’t be a taxi or a stretch limousine.

-Uber ride-sharing vehicles in BC must also be under 9 years old and can’t have commercial branding.
+Uber ride-sharing vehicles in BC must also be under 9 years old, offer 4 doors, and can’t have commercial branding.
 They need to pass a commercial vehicle inspection before carrying fares.

 Your vehicle must have four doors that open independently, be 10 years of age or newer, be in good operating condition with no visible damage, cannot have branding, and must pass a vehicle inspection by a licensed mechanic.
 Salvage vehicles are not permitted.